 Admission Process Overview

-After the initial assessment the Admission Committee reviews the completed applicant files, then the selected applicants are invited to visit the campus for a formal personal interview.
-After the interview, the Admission Committee will deliberate, and the chosen applicants are notified via phone when final admissions decision has been completed.
+After the initial assessment the Admissions Committee reviews the completed applicant files, then the selected applicants are invited to visit the campus for a formal personal interview.
+Following the interview, the Admissions Committee meets to carefully consider each candidate.
+When the final admission decisions are made, the chosen applicants are notified by phone.

 Our admission review is as follows: